javascriptu/decks/README.md

 Via the query string you can specify the following parameters in order to generate the final deck

 * deckDir
-  * the basedir to find the deck pieces "./decks"
+  * the basedir to find the deck pieces default="./decks"
 * cssDir
-  * the css directory where themes are found "./css"
+  * the css directory where themes are found default="./css"
 * theme
-  * the css file (minus the extension) (try 'javascriptU' or 'web2.0')
+  * the css file (minus the extension) default="javascriptU" (try 'web2.0')
 * ext
-  * the extension to use for deck pieces ".md"
+  * the extension to use for deck pieces default=".md"
 * decks
   * the comma separated list of decks to retrieve and generate the presentation
 * intro
-  * boolean, whether or not to include the "intro" deck, defaults to true
+  * boolean, whether or not to include the "intro" deck, default=true
 * title
   * the title of the presentation document